-Once the State has presented all of its evidence in support of its case, the defense will be able to present its own evidence by calling witnesses.
+Once the prosecutor has presented all of the evidence in support of the case, the defense will be able to present its own evidence by calling witnesses.
 Or, the defense may choose not to present any evidence.
 Defendants will have the option of testifying or remaining silent during this phase of the trial.

 After the parties introduce all of their evidence, the prosecutor and defense attorney will give closing arguments.
 Closing arguments are the last chance for the attorneys to address the jury before deliberation.

 The jury will deliberate after receiving jury instructions from the judge.
-The content of the instructions are debated in a short instruction conference outside of the presence of the jury.
-Jury deliberations will last as long as necessary for the jury to reach a unanimous verdict.
+The content of the instruction are debated in a short instruction conference outside of the presence of the jury.
+Jury deliberations will last as long as necessary to reach a unanimous verdict.
 The verdict will be read in open court will all parties present.

-After a finding of guilt by plea or by trial, a date for sentencing will be set by the Court about 60 days later.
+After a finding of guilty by plea or by trial, a date for sentencing will be set by the court about 60 days later.
 Depending on the circumstances, defendants in misdemeanor cases may be sentenced on the same day as the plea or trial.

 Felony cases require sentencing hearings to be set at a later date so that a PSI and LSI-R can be completed.
-In Johnson County, the PSI and LSI-R are scheduled in room 115a.
 The documents will be used to determine the level of supervision, if probation is a sentencing option, and will be used to determine the defendant's criminal history score.